theorib/op-sqlite-turso-expo-react-native/README.md

 turso db tokens create op-sqlite-libsql-test
 ```

-6. Rename the `sample.env` file in the root of this project folder to `.env` and replace the value of the environment variables with the URL and authentication token you got from the previous two steps
+6. Rename the `.env.sample` file in the root of this project folder to `.env` and replace the value of the environment variables with the URL and authentication token you got from the previous two steps

 ### 4. Create a project build and run it in your iOS or Android simulators